 Whilst at University you need to take responsibility for your health.
 This means getting the right balance between lifestyle, work and study.
 Both the University and local health services offer a wide range of support services that are available to you during your time here.

-Teenagers and 'fresher' students going to university for the first time are advised to have a vaccination to prevent meningitis and septicaemia, which can be deadly.
+Young people and new students going to university for the first time are advised to have a vaccination to prevent meningitis and septicaemia.

 These fact sheets provide more information regarding meningitis and septicaemia.

 The NHS App is a simple and secure way to access a range of NHS services on your smartphone or tablet, including the NHS COVID Pass.